awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-limitations-mps.md

 Toll\-free numbers are currently only available in the United States\.
 US toll\-free numbers support 3 MPS\.

 **Important**
-If your throughput requirements exceed 3 TPS, you should use a 10DLC number or a short code\.
+If your throughput requirements exceed 3 MPS, you should use a 10DLC number or a short code\.
 If you purchase multiple toll\-free numbers and attempt to distribute your throughput across them, the mobile carriers are likely to filter all of your messages from their networks\.

 ## Sender IDs<a name="channels-sms-limitations-senderid"></a>